Merriell Shelton: Military career

 He met replacement Eugene Sledge on Pavuvu; and the two saw action under the command of Andrew Haldane during the Battle of Peleliu.
-Sledge's book details his experiences and friendship with Shelton on Peleliu and Okinawa; and Shelton would give Sledge the nickname "Sledgehammer".
+Sledge's book details his experiences and friendship with Shelton on Peleliu and Okinawa; Shelton gave Sledge the nickname "Sledgehammer".
 He was discharged from the Marine Corps in 1946 with the rank of corporal.

 Later life and death

 He returned to Louisiana after the war and worked as an air conditioner repairman and in the lumber industry.
 He was married to Gladys Bowman-Shelton until his death and they had two sons, Allen and Floyd; the latter of which died before his father, in 1990.
 He and Sledge did not speak for over thirty-five years until he read Sledge's book and the two reunited.

 Shelton died on May 3, 1993, in Jackson, Louisiana.
-Sledge was one of his pallbearers.
+Sledge was not one of his pallbearers despite popular belief, as later confirmed by Sledge's son Henry.
 He is buried at the Bowman-Dedon Cemetery, in West Feliciana Parish, Louisiana alongside his wife.

-Shelton's home was later the residence of serial killer Derrick Todd Lee.